White-Light-Dev/Screen-time/README.md

 Screen-time v1.1
 ================
 This program at a certain time displays a message that it is time for the user to take a break from the screen.
+Working on Linux.

 EN
 ==